mmariani123/MethylMasteR/README.md

     user_name=<your_user_name> <br>
     local_path="C:\Users\$user_name\Desktop\rocker_test" <br>
     docker run --rm -v $local_path:/home/rstudio -p 127.0.0.1:8787:8787 -e DISABLE_AUTH=true mmariani123/methylmaster <br>
 4.)
 Open your web browser of choice and navigate to http://127.0.0.1:8787/ <br>
 5.)
 Follow the commands below in the Rocker RStudio session ... <br>

+## Install command line version for use on Slurm HPC

+Follow the commands below

+1.)
+Make sure that Singularity is installed on your cluster <br>
+2.)
+Then run: <br>
+    singularity pull methylmaster_base_slim_script.sif docker://mmariani123/methylmaster_base_slim_script:latest <br>
+    This will pull the Docker container and create a singularity container file (".sif") <br>
+3.) create a working directory on your HPC where you would like to run MethylMasteR <br>
+    e.g. "mkdir /dartfs/rc/lab/S/SalasLab/programs/methylmaster_testing"
+4.)
+Create an R script using the example R code below ( you can adjust your own parameters <br>
+    as desired and make sure to name it "run_methylmaster.R". place the "run_methylmaster.R" in the <br>
+    working directory you created above. (note you can name the folder whatever you like) 3.)
+Then run the singularity container (.sif file) with your working directory bound to <br>
+    the MethylMasteR directory <br>
+    e.g.: <br>
+    /usr/bin/singularity run \ <br>
+    -B /dartfs/rc/lab/S/SalasLab/programs/methylmaster_testing:/home/docker/work \ <br>
+    /dartfs/rc/lab/S/SalasLab/programs/methylmaster_base_slim_script.sif <br>
+    Make sure that "/dartfs/rc/lab/S/SalasLab/programs/methylmaster_testing" is set <br>
+    to your working directory (remember it does not have to be called methylmaster_testing BUT <br>
+    YOU CANNOT change "/home/docker/work" because this is inside the container.
+    Also, make sure that "/dartfs/rc/lab/S/SalasLab/programs/methylmaster_base_slim_script.sif"" <br>
+    is the path to the .sif file that you created above 4.)
+Open your web browser of choice and navigate to http://127.0.0.1:8787/ <br>
+5.)
+Follow the commands below in the Rocker RStudio session ... <br>